mann107/mann107/README.md

-“I think it is possible for ordinary people to choose to be extraordinary.”
-- Elon Musk
+> “I think it is possible for ordinary people to choose to be extraordinary." - Elon Musk